HSTS Preload and Google Registry

 What does this mean for my Google Registry domain?

 Not to worry!
 Porkbun already offers free SSL certificates to all of our users.
-If you’re hosting your .day site at Porkbun, or using our URL forwarder, HTTPS is automatic; you don’t have to do anything!
+If you’re hosting your .dev site at Porkbun, or using our URL forwarding service, HTTPS is automatic; you don’t have to do anything!

 You can even use your Porkbun certificate with a third-party host.
 More information on using our SSL can be found here.
 Already purchased a traditional certificate?
-That works, too.
+That works too, as long as a valid HTTPS connection is being made to your site.

 What if I don't have a Google Registry domain but would like the added security of HSTS?